-23 In the academic literature the pricing rule is known as "Vickrey-nearest core pricing rule" or "minimum revenue core pricing rule".
+27 In the academic literature the pricing rule is known as "Vickrey-nearest core pricing rule" or "minimum revenue core pricing rule".

-- Sealed-bid second-price auction:

-- · Ascending multiple round auction; and

-- Descending multiple round auction
+- Ascending multiple round auction; and - Descending multiple round auction

 In a sealed-bid auction, bidding takes place in one single bidding round.
 The highest bid wins.
 The price the winning bidder has to pay depends on the pricing rule.
 In a first-price auction the winner pays what he bid.
 In a second price auction the winner pays the second highest bid.